DigiBP/DigiBP-RHEIN/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

-## Authors
-Sebastian Kluthe

-Teyfik Agac

-Pamela Streisguth

 # About worXart
 worXart is a Swiss small and medium-sized enterprises with 65 employees.
-Due to their size and limited resources available they are about automate some of their major business processes.
-On of the prozesses to automize is the hiring process.
+Due to their size and limited resources available, they are about to automate some of their major business processes.
+One of the processes they kept an eye on on automating was the hiring process.

 ## Description